stadiamaps/ferrostar/common/ferrostar/README.md

 # Ferrostar Core

-Ferrostar is a next-gen FOSS navigation SDK built from the ground up from the accumulated learnings of working with existing SDKs.
+Ferrostar is a modern SDK for building turn-by-turn navigation applications.

-For more details about the architecture of the project, refer to the [repository](https://github.com/stadiamaps/ferrostar).
+For more details about the architecture of the project, refer to the [user guide](https://stadiamaps.github.io/ferrostar/).
 This crate is the common core which can be used to power turn-by-turn navigation experiences on a variety of platforms.